subelgao/capstone-smb/README.md

 # capstone-smb

-# Multi-Cloud Disaster Recovery and High Availability Using AWS and Azure
+# Multi-Cloud High Availability Using AWS and Azure

 ## Overview